qba73/modbus/README.md

 ### Introduction

 `modbus` was originally developed by @simonvetter.
-This project is the fork of the [simonvetter/modbus](https://github.com/simonvetter/modbus).
+This project is the fork of the original [simonvetter/modbus](https://github.com/simonvetter/modbus).

 ### Description